mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/method_access_control.md

 Like `private` methods, `protected` methods can only be called from within the class definition.
 However, unlike `private` methods, `protected` methods allow access between class instances i.e. other instances of the class or subclass can also invoke the method.

+When a method is `private`, the method can only be invoked on `self`.
+However, when a method is `protected`, instances of the class or a subclass can also call the method.
+This means we can easily share sensitive data between instances of the same class type.

 ```ruby
 class Person